microsoft/Dynamics365FO-AppChecker/install-basex.md

-# Install BaseX for AppChecker
+# Install BaseX for Application Checker

 Application Checker depends on an installation of BaseX to store and query abstract syntax trees that the X++ compiler generates.
 This topic explains how to install and set up BaseX in a developer environment.